Conformal link prediction for false discovery rate control: Introduction

-Concretely, the output of all of these methods are scores for all missing edges, ranking them from most likely to least likely to be interacting.
-Such an output is satisfying when the application constrains the number of pair of vertices to be declared as true edges to be fixed, e.g., in e-recommendation, we could have to recommend the top 3-best products most likely to interest the consumer.
-Alternatively, practical cases may instead require a classification of the missing edges into true and false edges together with a control of the amount of edges that are wrongly declared as true (false positives).
+Concretely, the output of all of these methods are scores for all missing edges, ranking them from most likely to least likely to interact.
+Such an output is satisfying when the application constrains the number of pairs of vertices to be declared as true edges to be fixed, as e.g. in e-recommendation, where we could have to recommend the top 3-best products most likely to interest the consumer.
+Alternatively, other practical cases may instead require a classification of the missing edges into true and false edges together with a control of the amount of edges that are wrongly declared as true (false positives).
 Putting the emphasis on false positives is appropriate in many contexts.
-For instance, in the reconstruction of biological networks, the edges that are classified as 'true' are then tested experimentally in a costly process, which makes it desirable for the user to avoid false positives in the selection step.
-This is increasingly true for contemporary networks that are in general very sparse.
+For instance, in the reconstruction of biological networks, the edges that are classified as true are then tested experimentally in a costly process, which makes it desirable for the user to avoid false positives in the selection step.
+This is increasingly true for real-world networks that are in general very sparse.
 The decision of declaring a missing pair as a false edge can be viewed as a type of abstention option: based on the data, we do not have enough evidence to confidently predict it as a true edge.

-How to build a reliable classification procedure ?
-Using an ad hoc rule like declaring as true the edges with a connection probability above the 50\% threshold, may lead to a high number of false positives because a) probabilities may not be estimated correctly and b) even if they were, the probability of making a mistake may still be high if the true probabilities are close to 0.5.
+How to build a reliable classification procedure?
+Using an ad hoc rule like declaring as true edges the node pairs with a connection probability above the 50\% threshold, may lead to a high number of false positives since a) probabilities may not be estimated correctly and b) even if they were, the probability of making a mistake may still be high if there are many node pairs with moderately elevated connection probability.

 In this work, we consider the goal of identifying a subset of the missing pairs of nodes for which we can confidently predict the presence of an edge, with a guarantee on the number of edges that are falsely predicted as true.
 Our problem can be viewed as finding the appropriate threshold (not 50\%) for the connection probabilities such that the number of false positives remains below a prescribed level.
 The optimal threshold depends on the problem itself.
 In simple settings a low threshold may be satisfactory, as for instance when most connected triplets are indeed triangles.
 However, on a graph with much stochasticity, the exact prediction of links is a very uncertain endeavor.